After months of development, extensive beta testing, and lots of user feedback, we’ve reached a milestone moment here at Medrio:

 So what’s in it for sponsors, CROs, and sites?

 From the organizational perspective, the fundamental benefits of Medrio eConsent don’t look so different from the benefits of our eSource application.
 By eliminating paper forms from the consenting process, organizations maximize convenience, security, and efficiency.
-Sponsors and CROs can upload consent forms directly to the application and instantly propagate those forms, as well as any necessary modifications, across all their sites.
+Sponsors and Contract Research Organizations (CROs) can upload consent forms directly to the application and instantly propagate those forms, as well as any necessary modifications, across all their sites.
 This helps administrators keep an eye on how recruiting and the consent process is shaping up, in real-time.
 And with forms stored in electronic format, they’re less vulnerable to loss or damage, which simplifies reporting and audits and strengthens compliance.

 From the site perspective, the benefits largely stem from the patient engagement value of the platform.
 After all, patients who are better able to understand the nature and details of their participation will be less likely to depend upon site staff for support.
 And for staff, less time clarifying details for patients means more effort focused on the core of their work: collecting data and keeping studies on track.